Eyelid Scarring and Retraction

 Damage to the eyelids can prevent them from working properly to protect and lubricate the eye.
 When scars or injuries pull the lower eyelid downward (or the upper eyelid upward), it is called eyelid retraction and interferes with blinking, which can cause eye irritation, pain, blurry vision, tearing, and permanent damage to the cornea.

-What Causes Eyelid Damage
+What Causes Eyelid Damage?

 Damage to the eyelids can be caused by surgery nearby.
 Cosmetic and non-cosmetic eyelid or facial surgery, and skin cancer (Mohs) reconstruction are common causes of eyelid retraction.
 A traumatic injury (such as dog bite, car accident, or fistfight) can also lead to eyelid retraction.
 Due to the unique anatomy of the eyelid, a repair can be a challenge.
 However, it is crucial that the injured person receives proper treatment to address cosmetic and ocular concerns.
-Dr. Fante has extensive training in ophthalmic and oculoplastic surgery and has many years of clinical experience treating simple to complex cases of eyelid trauma.
+Dr. Fante and Dr. Goecks have extensive training in ophthalmic and oculoplastic surgery and has many years of clinical experience treating simple to complex cases of eyelid trauma.

 Although previous damage from surgery or trauma accounts for most cases of eyelid retraction, Thyroid Eye Disease (Graves), and even old age itself will sometimes cause eyelid retraction.
 The symptoms are usually the same (eye irritation and tearing especially) but since they come on gradually, patients may not realize that something is wrong.
 Fortunately, treatment for age-related and thyroid-related retraction is available, just as it is for the traumatic and post-surgical types of retraction.